MikeWise2718/markdowndocs/rainmeter/rainmeter.md

 # Second draft 2029-07-10
 - retrived documented what I did back then
 ## To Do
-- Get rid of the unused windows
+- Get rid of the unused windows (check)
 - Add wattage values
 - Add new windows for all 4 different cores